March 24, 2026

 The 6 Questions Before You Choose Headless

-Do you have a dedicated frontend team?
+• Do you have a dedicated frontend team?
 Headless requires full-time frontend engineers.
-If your team is small or generalist, you'll struggle with a decoupled architecture.
+If your team is small or generalist, a decoupled architecture will slow you down.

-Is your product catalog complex (10k+ SKUs, variants, bundle rules)?
-Complex catalogs need sophisticated data governance.
+• Is your product catalogue complex (10k+ SKUs, variants, bundle rules)?
+Complex catalogues need sophisticated data governance.
 Headless makes this easier with cleaner APIs, but it still costs.

-Can you hire and retain headless talent?
-Headless requires specialized skills (React, Node.js, API design).
-If you're in a low-talent market or high-turnover environment, you'll pay more.
+• Can you hire and retain headless talent?
+Headless requires specialised skills (React, Node.js, API design).
+In competitive markets, expect a 30–50% salary premium.

-Do you have budget for 18–24 months before ROI?
-Headless has a long learning curve.
-If your CFO needs payback in 12 months, choose a traditional platform and optimize it instead.
+• Do you have budget for 18–24 months before ROI?
+Headless has a long payback period.
+If your CFO needs results in 12 months, choose a traditional platform and optimise it instead.

 When Headless Makes Sense